Styal: History

-Samuel Greg died in 1834 and Quarry Bank Mill was taken over by his son, Robert Hyde Greg, who remained in charge for nearly 40 years and introduced a number of technological innovations.
+Samuel Greg died in 1834 and Quarry Bank Mill was taken over by his son, Robert Hyde Greg, who remained in charge for nearly 40 years; he introduced a number of technological innovations.
 Ownership of the mill subsequently passed through several generations of the Greg Family.
+The mill ceased operation as a working factory in 1959.

-In 1898 the Styal Cottage Homes were opened to house destitute children from the Manchester area.
+In 1898, the Styal Cottage Homes were opened to house destitute children from the Manchester area; it closed in 1956.
+Today, the former buildings are occupied by the HMP Styal women's prison, which opened in 1962.

 Landmarks

-Quarry Bank Mill and its village still stand today; the mill ceased operation as a working factory in 1959 and is now owned by National Trust, who operate it as an industrial heritage museum.
+Quarry Bank Mill and its village still stand today; it is now owned by National Trust, which operates it as an industrial heritage museum.

 The mill and its surrounding buildings are recorded in the National Heritage List for England as a designated Grade II* listed building.

-Quarry Bank Mill has been recognised internationally as a significant industrial heritage site and has been included on the European Route of Industrial Heritage by the European Union's Creative Europe programme, which records the mill with Styal village as "the most complete and least altered factory colony of the Industrial Revolution.
-It is of outstanding national and international importance".
+Quarry Bank Mill has been recognised internationally as a significant industrial heritage site; it has been included on the European Route of Industrial Heritage by the European Union's Creative Europe programme, which records the mill, with Styal village, as "The most complete and least altered factory colony of the Industrial Revolution.
+It is of outstanding national and international importance."

 Norcliffe Chapel, a small Grade II-listed Unitarian chapel, stands close to the mill village.
 It was built in 1822–23 to provide a place of worship for the mill workers and is now in the ownership of the National Trust.
 It was originally established as a Baptist chapel, but was changed to a Unitarian church by Samuel Greg, himself a Unitarian, in 1833.

-The Greg family were influential landowners in the area, and in 1831, Robert Hyde Greg commissioned the construction of a large new home, Norcliffe Hall, to the west of the village.
+The Greg family were influential landowners in the area and, in 1831, Robert Hyde Greg commissioned the construction of a large new home, Norcliffe Hall, to the west of the village.
 Today, the Grade II-listed building is occupied by private flats.

 Near to Norcliffe chapel stands the Grade II-listed Styal Cross, a wayside cross of medieval origin.
 The cross had originally stood at Cross Farm.
-In 1860 it was relocated by the son of Samuel Greg, Robert Hyde Greg, to Holly Lane.
+In 1860, it was relocated by the son of Samuel Greg, Robert Hyde Greg, to Holly Lane.
 In 1980, it was demolished by a car crash.
-The remains of the lower part were rebuilt on the lane close to Styal Village in 1983, and after a fundraising campaign, a replacement stone column and cross were added to the medieval base in 2010.
+The remains of the lower part were rebuilt on the lane close to Styal in 1983 and, after a fundraising campaign, a replacement stone column and cross were added to the medieval base in 2010.

-The state primary school is on the Styal National Trust estate.

-Today the former buildings of the Styal Cottage Homes (which closed in 1956) are occupied by the HMP Styal women's prison, which opened in 1962.
+Amenities

+Styal Primary School serves the village and is located on Altrincham Road, to the west.

+The village is home to several sports clubs; they include Styal Cricket Club, Styal Golf Club, Wilmslow Albion Football Club, Wilmslow Hockey Club and Wilmslow Lacrosse Club.